abingdonpta/abingdonpta/content/docs/logos/_index.md

 ## Current Cardinal Logos

-The PTA requested and obtained the current Abingdon Cardinal logo from an APS graphic designer (Sara Daniel) in December 2021.
+A PTA volunteer (Sharon Burd) requested and obtained the current Abingdon Cardinal logo from an APS graphic designer (Sara Daniel) in December 2021.

 | Type | SVG | PNG | Original |
 | ---- | --- | --- | -------- |